Drfeelgood16/Obsidian-Vault/History Vault/People/Graham Hancock/Debate with Flint Dibble.md

 “They strip indigenous people of their rich heritage and instead give credit to aliens or white people.”

 It is the misquoted part that Graham focuses on.

+In the same slide is a BoingBoing article, a youtube comment, and a tweet.

+**F:** \[In response to the racism quote] I label your 1600s sources as racist and re-adapting those sources without critiquing them supports this racist 19th century idea of a "white Atlantis."
+I have never made racism the foreground of anything I have written.

+Atlantis was for a long time used as the colonial justification for Spain to claim land in the new world.
+The idea of Atlantis from the 16th to the 19th century is of a global super power to which was ascribed all the monuments in indigenous areas.
+By doing so it stripped the natives of these monuments in the eyes of the colonial powers.

 ---